 Then the seeds are dried until they turn the white color you see in person.
-They originated in India and are continually grown in Indonesia, Vietnam, and Sri Lanka.
+They originated in India and are grown in Indonesia, Vietnam, and Sri Lanka.

-However, since the black exterior is soaked off, it calms the heat a bit.
+However, since the black exterior is soaked off in white pepper, it calms the heat.
 It also allows other flavors to be more apparent, like its earthiness.

 White pepper is most commonly used in Asian and European dishes like congee, marinades for meat, and soups.

 Black pepper is made by using unripe berries.
 Since the black skin stays on these peppercorns, it has a slightly spicier taste.

 You’ll also find black pepper has a stronger fragrance than white pepper.
 Overall, the taste is very similar, just more pungent.

 You can substitute black pepper in a 1:1 ratio for white pepper.

-While the appearance is similar (except for the color), the flavor is sweet and flowery.
-You’ll still be able to enjoy a peppery taste from pink pepper as well.
+While the appearance is similar (except for the color), the flavor of pink peppercorns is sweet and flowery.
+You’ll still be able to enjoy a peppery taste from pink pepper.

-Try it with a fish dish as the sweetness compliments this protein well.
-Use it in a 1:1 ratio.
+Try it with a fish dish, as the sweetness compliments this protein well.

 Use 1 ½ teaspoon for every teaspoon of white pepper.

 It does create a slightly yellow color, though it won’t add the appearance of flakes.
-Ground ginger is very easy to make at home; you will need to dehydrate the fresh ginger and grind it into a powder.
+Ground ginger is easy to make at home.
+All you need to do is dehydrate the fresh ginger and grind it into a powder.

 For this reason, it’s best to start with small amounts and work your way up to the preferred taste level.
-This spice will dye your food a golden yellow color, be prepared for this change if you plan to use turmeric.
+This spice will dye your food a golden yellow color.
+Be prepared for this change if you plan to use turmeric.

 Start with ½ teaspoon of turmeric for every teaspoon of white pepper and adjust based on your needs.